MM2-0/Kvaesitso/docs/docs/developer-guide/external-apis/weather.md

 1. Create a new API key
 1. Uncomment the resource `openweather_key` in config.xml and paste your key as value.

-#### HERE

-HERE offers 250 000 free API calls per month.
-Each weather update uses one call.

-1. Sign up at the [HERE developer portal](https://developer.here.com/)
-1. Create a new project.
-1. Go to project details and under JavaScript, create a new API key.
-1. Uncomment the resource `here_key` in config.xml and paste your key as value.

 #### Meteorologisk institutt[^1]

 The Norwegian Meteorological Institute offers a free weather API.
 It has a rate limit of 20